 From 1890 to 1920

 With the advent of the streetcar residential and commercial populations starting spreading from downtown Los Angeles to the suburbs.
-These suburbs were West Adams, West Adams Normandie, Jefferson Park and LaFayette Square.
+These suburbs were West Adams, West Adams Normandie, Jefferson Park and Lafayette Square.
+Wesr Adams was considered the city's Beverly Hills at that time.
 Architectural styles were evolving to Shingle style, early Colonial, Neo-Classical and Craftsman.

 Famous Los Angeles Architects:

 John Parkinson influence from downtown Los Angeles to Beverly Hills, CA